Matts52/dbt-ml-inline-preprocessing/README.md

 ### random_impute
 ([source](macros/random_impute.sql))

-This macro returns randomly imputed data for a column in a model or source based on values that already exist
+This macro returns randomly imputed data for a column in a model or source based on values that already exist within the column

+NOTE: This method assumes that at least one value has been observed in the input column

 **Args:**